Genovefa Weber

-Genovefa von Weber (née Brenner; 2 January 1764 – 13 March 1798) was a German opera singer and actress.
+Genovefa Weber or von Weber (née Brenner; 2 January 1764 – 13 March 1798) was a German opera singer and actress.
 She was born in Oberdorf, Allgäu, Holy Roman Empire and died in Salzburg, Holy Roman Empire.
 She was the mother of composer Carl Maria von Weber.

 Life

 Genovefa was baptized into the Roman Catholic faith in Oberdorf (today's Marktoberdorf).
 At the time she was born, the castle in Oberdorf was the summer residence of Prince-Bishopric of Augsburg, Prince Clemens Wenceslaus of Saxony.
 She was the fourth child of Marx Brenner, a carpenter working at the Prince Bishop's court, and Maria Victoria Hindelang.

 On 20 August 1785, at the age of 21, Genovefa married the 51 year old Franz Anton von Weber (1734-1812) at Schottenkirche, a parish church in Vienna.
 It was Weber's second marriage.
 He had two daughters and two sons from his first marriage; and three children with Genovefa.
 Two of their children died in the childhood.

 Franz Anton was in the official service of the Prince-Bishopric of Hildesheim, after which he served as a military officer in the service of the Duchy of Holstein, then, as a music director of a traveling theater group, before became a Kapellmeister at the Princely Court in Eutin, a district capital of Eastern Holstein.
 Franz Anton was a member of the Freemasons.
 His brother, Fridolin Weber, who died in 1785, was the father of Mozart's wife, Constanze.
 Through her marriage to Franz Anton, Genovefa became Constanze Mozart's aunt.

 Franz Anton met Genovefa during summer in Vienna of 1783 when he visited his two sons from his first marriage, Fridolin d.
 J. and Edmund.
 They were the students of Joseph Haydn.
 At that time, Genovefa was working as a singer in Vienna.
 She studied acting and singing under Joseph Lange, and Vincenzo Righini, who was a Kapellmeister in Vienna.